Terms & Definitions

 Are high school athletes amateur athletes?

-Yes, high school athletes are generally considered to be amateur athletes, however it is possible for a high school athlete to engage in activities that would compromise their amateur status, such as signing with an agent for the purpose of engaging in negotiations with a professional team or signing a contract with a professional organization.
+Yes, high school athletes are generally considered amateur athletes.
+However, it is possible for a high school athlete to engage in activities that would compromise their amateur status, such as signing with an agent to negotiate with a professional team or signing a contract with a professional organization.

 What are some of the advantages of being an amateur athlete?